danja/dreamachine/devlog.md

+**2022-08-19**

+I just wasted a load more time unsuccessfully trying to implement the State pattern.

 **2022-08-15**

 Hah!
 I was setting sine wave LFO to 100Hz, Bitscope meter was saying it was 16.8Hz.
 Was going around in circles until I double-checked wih Bitscope DSO - that said 100Hz!